splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-post-install.rst

 Explore your AWS inventory and data
 ============================================

-Review your AWS inventory in Splunk Observability Cloud
+Review your AWS inventory in Splunk Observability Cloud.

-Locate the metrics that you want to monitor
+Locate your metrics
 ------------------------------------------------------

 - In the :guilabel:`Data Management` section, select :strong:`AWS` from the :guilabel:`Deployed Integrations` list, then select your AWS integration to access the :guilabel:`Data Summary`.
 Note that depending on how you retrieve metrics (polling or Metric Streams), the Summary UI is different, and :ref:`org metrics <org-metrics>` also differ.